RUB-AVAI-22/allassignmens-31/reports/Assignment_6_report.md

 We have found only small misalignment with the aforementioned overlay method.
 A small offset value was added to the horizontal position of lidar measurement points and satisfactory alignment was achieved.

 ## Distance to Cones

+To determine the distance to a detected cone, the xmin and xmax values are used, to make up a horizontal space, where the cone is in.
+This space is then filtered for the minimum lidar value (excluding 0) to determine the nearest point.

+As the angles are linearly spaced to the pixels each x value can be converted in an angle by calculating:
+$angle = \frac{62}{640} * x$